citic/botNeumann/BUILD.md

 Finally run `build.bat`.

-## Unix-like
+## Linux

-botNeumann requires a LLVM/Clang compiler 3.4.2.
-To download and compile it run the Makefile in the `3rdparty` folder.
-It may last several minutes according to your computer speed.

-	$ cd 3rdparty
-	$ make
+A GCC or Clang compiler/debugger is required, to be installed and accesible in $PATH

-### Mac OS X
+## Mac OS X

-Install XCode and its Command Line Tools
+Install XCode and its Command Line Tools.
+A compiler/debugger is also required in player's computer.

-Install `swig` for Python.
-It is required by LLDB

-	$ sudo port install swig-python

-Get, compile and build LLVM, Clang and LLDB:

-	$ cd 3rdparty
-	$ make

-In order to edit the source code and run the executable from Qt Creator, it should be configured.
-The `botNeumann` executable is generated inside a bundle (i.e. `botNeuman.app`) folder.
-When it is run from Qt Creator, the Clang dynamic library is not found.
-Steps to configure:

-1. Open `botNeuman.pro` in Qt Creator.
-2. Projects | Build environment | Details
-3. Add a environment variable

-	DYLD_LIBRARY_PATH = /full/path/to/botNeumann/3rdparty/llvm/build/Release+Asserts/lib

-### Linux

-[Not tested yet]

 ## Android